Optical Evolution, Not Limbs, Could Have Helped Fish Evolve Into Land Creatures

 — Kevin Sievers (@Diplotomodon) February 22, 2017

-MacIver’s team believes that fish evolved into fishapods and later into different animal types during the Devonian period, as the animals adjusted to the decreasing oxygen levels of the era by developing breathing holes atop their heads and behind their eyes.
-As they adapted to their environment, they made it to surface more regularly, and while their sight may have been blurry at first, the increases in eye size allowed them to see more clearly over time.
+MacIver’s team believes that fish evolved into fishapods and later into different animal types during the Devonian period as the animals adjusted to the decreasing oxygen levels of the era by developing breathing holes atop their heads and behind their eyes.
+As they adapted to their environment, they made it to the surface more regularly, and while their sight may have been blurry at first, the increases in eye size allowed them to see more clearly over time.
 Limbs then developed after the eyes significantly increased in size, and these let them cover greater distances on the ground.

 University of Chicago researcher Neil Shubin discovered Tiktaalik over a decade ago, and while he wasn’t involved in the new fish evolution study, he commented to The Atlantic that MacIver’s team “took a very creative and new approach to (solving) an old problem.”